Table of contents

 You were assigned

-If you were assigned, you can start to work on that issue.
+If you are assigned you can start working on the issue immediately.

-The maintainer may contact you to provide extra information of how to run the project.
+The maintainer may provide additional information on how to run the project.

 Create a fork